ronkow/python-for-data-practitioners/README.md

 To run Python code, you need to install the Python Interpreter (the software that checks and executes Python code).
 While it is possible to type your code in a text editor (e.g. Notepad in Windows) and run your code with just the Python Interpreter installed, it is much easier to type and run your code in an [Integrated Development Environment (IDE)](https://en.wikipedia.org/wiki/Integrated_development_environment).
 IDEs are software that help programmers to manage software projects and write code efficiently.

-Installing and setting up the Python Interpreter (which we will refer to as Python when it is clear that we are referring to the software, not the language) and a choosing an IDE for the first time is a tricky process because there are different ways you can install Python and there are many IDEs that support Python.
+Installing the Python Interpreter (which we will refer to as Python when it is clear that we are referring to the software, not the language) and a choosing an IDE for the first time is a tricky process because there are different ways you can install Python and there are many IDEs that support Python.

 You can install Python from the official Python website [https://www.python.org](https://www.python.org).
 This installation includes a basic interactive IDE called IDLE (Integrated Development and Learning Environment):